Convocation: University use

 At universities, "convocation" can refer (particularly in North America) to a university's graduation ceremony or, more generally, to any formal assembly of the university (similar to congregation in some British universities).
-At Harvard and Columbia universities it is the name used for the matriculation ceremony that formally welcomes new students at the start of the academic year.
+At Harvard University and Columbia University it is the name used for the matriculation ceremony that formally welcomes new students at the start of the academic year.

 At some universities in the UK and other countries, convocation refers to the body of the members of the university that meets to make official decisions.
 In the University of Oxford, convocation was originally the main governing body of the university, consisting of all doctors and masters of the university, but it now comprises all graduates of the university and its only remaining functions are to elect the chancellor of the university and the Professor of Poetry.
 (The equivalent body at Cambridge is the senate.)

 At Durham University, convocation was established as the assembly of members of the university by the university's fundamental statue in 1835.
 Women were admitted to convocation from 1913.
 Durham's degrees were awarded at meetings of convocation until 1938, when this power was transferred to the senate and awards were instead made at congregations of the university.
 As of 2024, it consists of the chancellor, the vice-chancellor and warden, the deputy vice-chancellor and provost, the pro-vice-chancellors, graduates of the university who have registered as members of convocation, and other officers of the university appointed by the university's council.
 It appoints the chancellor of the university, most recently Fiona Hill on 28 November 2022, and receives the annual report of the university.

 In the University of London, convocation, between its establishment in 1858 and its abolition in 2003, consisted of the university's graduates who were involved in the university's governance.

 In New Zealand, universities have courts of convocation by which all graduates elect representatives to the institutions' governing bodies.